sveljko/sveljko.github.io/_posts/2018-01-10-simple_code_in_c.md

 this is way too complex.

-Code actually just wants to read some string from a stream (never mind what is the stream - is it a file, socket, some pipe or some other such thing) and then compare it to some expected string.
+Code actually just wants to read some string from a stream (never mind what is the stream - is it a file, socket, pipe or some other such thing) and then compare it to some expected string.
 That's all.

 ## What would this look like in your favourite high-level language?

-Assuming you have the stream library that works in such a way, you should be able to get away with (this is Ruby, but similar things can be done in many other languages):
+Assuming you have the stream library that works in such a way, you should be able to get away with:

 ```ruby
 def expect_string(stream)